thammi/ledwallfoo/README.md

   RGB pixels.
 The data is supposed to be a string(-like) object containing binary data.
 * send\_clear(): Resets the whole screen to black
+* change\_priority(): Changes the priority of the connection.
+Default is 1 and higher priority connections paint over lower priority connections.

 The address of the server can be passed to the Object in its constructor, is copied from the environment variable LEDWALL\_IP or defaults to 'localhost'.